Effects of a Brueckner-Hartree-Fock-corrected effective mass on speed of sound, conformality, and observables of dark matter-admixed neutron stars: Theoretical framework

 Finally, we emphasize the choice of the BHF effective mass used in the following numerical analyses.
 Both the pressure $\mc{P}$ and the energy density $\mc{E}$ are evaluated at various values of the neutron Fermi momentum $k_n$, i.e., on different Fermi surfaces.
 On each Fermi surface, the Landau effective mass provides a more accurate characterization of quasi-particle dynamics in the presence of interactions, encapsulating modifications arising from two- and three-body forces.
 Therefore, to better account for the influence of three-body interactions in our numerical analysis for the BHF case, we employ the Landau effective mass rather than the Dirac effective mass.
 In evaluating the BHF-corrected EoS, the energy density $\mathcal{E}(r=R)$ at the stellar surface--defined by $\mathcal{P}(r=R)=0$--does not vanish.
 This may create an issue for the standard calculation of the tidal Love number $k_2$, which is required to determine the tidal deformability $\Lambda$.
-In such cases, a crust-matching technique can be employed at low energy densities and pressures to reproduce crustal behavior using a reliable crust EoS \cite{Abac:2021txj}.
+In such cases, a crust-matching technique can be employed at low energy densities and pressures to reproduce crustal behaviour using a reliable crust EoS \cite{Abac:2021txj}.
 Here, we adopt the well-known BSK19 crust EoS, matching it to the low-energy-density portion of our EoS.
 We locate the energy density at which the crust EoS intersects the hadronic (or DMANS) EoS--namely, the point where their pressures are equal--and then construct a piecewise-continuous EoS: to the left of the intersection, we replace the original EoS with the BSK19 crust branch, while to the right we retain the hadronic or DMANS branch, as appropriate.